 Click Setup Authentication.
 It takes a few minutes to initialize the database.

 Verify success.
-You should be able to log in, and you should see the BOSH Director tile is present and ready for configuration, indicated by the orange color.
+Confirm you can log in, and that you see the BOSH Director tile is present and ready for configuration, indicated by the orange color.

 After you complete this procedure, follow the instructions in Generate and Register the NSX-T Management SSL Certificate and Private Key in Installing and Configuring NSX-T Data Center v3.0 for TKGI.